muppin/mastering-DevOps/AWS/AWS IAM.md

 *****************************************************************************************************************************************************************************************

 **AWS Role : Assume Role**
-In this demo, we will create generic role and then will create a user and that user will assume that role.
+- In this demo, we will create generic role and then will create a user and that user will assume that role.
-The policies attached to this role is not directly added to the user, he/she has to first assume it and then the permissions are reflected.
+- The policies attached to this role is not directly added to the user, he/she has to first assume it and then the permissions are reflected.
+- when you assume a role, you give up your origin permissions and take the permissions assigned to the role.

 **Steps**
 - **Step 1**- Create standalone user, which is not part of any group.